Model Risk in Machine-Learning Distributional IV Estimation: Theoretical Framework and Identification

+which is the unconditional complier distributional contrast in Equation \ref{eq:dlate_def}.
+Thus covariate adjustment does not average the conditional effects $\Delta_x(y)$ equally over the full covariate distribution.
+It weights them by the conditional complier share, producing the distributional effect for the complier population.

-While this classic result provides a path to identification, a simple "plug-in" estimator based on this formula, where the conditional expectations are replaced by machine learning predictions, typically suffers from regularisation bias.
-The next section develops estimators that overcome this challenge.
+While this classic result provides a path to identification, a simple plug-in estimator that replaces the conditional expectations in Equation \ref{eq:dlate_identification_cov_merged} with machine-learning predictions generally remains sensitive to regularization bias.
+The next section turns the identified ratio into a cross-fitted orthogonal-score estimator.